Emergency service facilities

 Building Information Modeling/ Virtual Design & Construction

-The Raleigh Convention Center was first public building in the City of Raleigh to be certified under the LEED Green Building Rating System.
+The LEED Silver Certified Raleigh Convention Center was the first public building in the City of Raleigh to be certified under the LEED Green Building Rating System.
 The facility was constructed on a former brownfield site, which went through an extensive remediation process to make the site usable.
-The owner, design team and Skanska/Barnhill developed a comprehensive strategy for site sustainability, water use reduction, energy efficiency and environmentally friendly materials, which include:
+The team developed a comprehensive strategy for site sustainability, water use reduction, energy efficiency and environmentally friendly materials.

 Pamela MonastraSenior Director SE CommunicationsSkanska USA Inc.+1 404 946 7533